-- Select the Arm for Record buttons on the tracks where you want to record.
-Arming a track enables it for recording. - Choose a MIDI input device and channel for each armed track.
-For more information, see [Setting up a MIDI controller for recording into a track](#) on page 162. - Set up any desired MIDI message, velocity, or quantize filters for your armed tracks.
-For more information, see [Configuring MIDI input filters](#) on page 177. - Position the cursor where you want to start recording. - Click the Record button on the transport bar to start recording.
+4. Set up any desired MIDI message, velocity, or quantize filters for your armed tracks.
+For more information, see [Configuring MIDI input filters](#) on page 205.
+5. Position the cursor where you want to start recording.

+- Click the Record button on the transport bar to start recording.
 MIDI messages from your controller are recorded as you play them. - Notes are added to an event in the timeline. - MIDI controller adjustments (such as pitch wheel and modulation wheel movements) are recorded as track envelopes.
-For more information, see [MIDI controller automation](#) on page 129.
+For more information, see [MIDI controller automation](#) on page 141.